How to successfully kickstart your fitness journey later in life

 How to get started

-If you’re committed to the idea of getting fit, your enthusiasm and dedication are typically sky-high as you pack your gym bag and head off to the local gym to try out the new equipment.
-But before you rush off to claim that personal best on the bench press, Spiers has some sage words of warning for first-time gym goers.
+If you’re committed to the idea of getting fit this year, your enthusiasm and dedication are typically sky-high as you pack your gym bag and head off to the local gym to try out the new equipment.
+But before you rush off to claim that personal best on the bench press, Spiers has some words of warning for first-time gym goers.

-“If you have never exercised, it’s best to seek out a professional in your area who specialises in training older adults,” she said.
+“If you have never exercised, it’s best to seek out a professional in your area who specialises in training older adults,” she says.

 “Remember to start with a small amount and build up slowly to avoid injury.”